jerryidk/jerryidk.github.io/README.md

-served using zola 0.17....
-so, pushed the single binary to avoid problems in the future.

-Command
+Note: Use `zola` binary that is shipped with this dir.

+useful commands
-start a local host server
+- `zola serve` start a local host server
-`zola serve`
+- `new-article.sh NAME` will create a new templates

+Import file directory
+- `content/` consists all the write ups
+- `themes/` consists style related logic